-We share personal data with third parties in the following circumstances:
+We share your data in the following circumstances:

 - With the relevant Merchant, bank or other financial institution(s), as necessary to provide our payment services.
 Please note we do not share complete card payment details with our Merchants.

 - With our affiliates, as necessary to provide our services and operate our business.

-- With service providers working for us, and our professional and legal advisors, as necessary for the running of our business..
+- With service providers performing services on our behalf, and our professional and legal advisors, as necessary for the running of our business.

 - With third parties who provide us with fraud prevention and detection and security services.

 - With law enforcement or other governmental authorities, e.g. to report a fraud or in response to a lawful request or to comply with a lawful obligation.

 - Otherwise where we have your consent or are otherwise legally permitted to do so.

 Storage and Retention

-Littlepay has offices in London and Australia, and is capable of processing payments globally.
-Consequently, your personal data may be processed in countries outside of Europe, including in countries where you may have fewer legal rights in respect of your data than you do under local law.
-If you are a residence of the European Economic Area (“EEA”), when we transfer data outside the EEA we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate safeguards, in particular the EU’s standard contractual clauses.
+Littlepay has offices in Delaware, London, and Australia, and is capable of processing payments globally.
+Consequently, your data may be processed in countries outside of your jurisdiction of residence, including in countries where you may have fewer legal rights in respect of your data than you do under local law.
+If you are a residence of the European Economic Area (“EEA”), when we transfer data outside the EEA we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate safeguards, such as the EU’s standard contractual clauses.
 Please contact us at email@example.com if you would like more information about these safeguards.

-We will keep your personal data for as long as we need it for the purposes set out above, and so this period will vary depending on your interactions with us.
+We will keep your data for as long as we need it for the purposes set out above, and so this period will vary depending on your interactions with us.
 Where we no longer have a need to keep your information, we will delete it.
 Please note that where you unsubscribe from our marketing communications, we will keep a record of your email address to ensure we do not send you marketing emails in future.